Interview of Felix Niederer, CEO of True Wealth Robo-Advisor| Updated: |

 What are the fees for True Wealth Customers?
 What are they used for?

 Our management fee is 0.50% per year on the assets clients invest with us.
 This includes custody, rebalancing, deposits, and withdrawals.
 So brokerage fees of all transactions are included.
-What is not included is stamp duty and of course product costs (TER, which we try to keep as low as possible, typically less than 0.20%).
+What is not included is the stamp tax duty and of course product costs (TER, which we try to keep as low as possible, typically less than 0.20%).
 Our costs are so low that we even make them transparent, see our sample portfolios.

 We use this to run and further develop our platform.
 Also, as our client you do not need to bother searching for the best ETFs, we do that for you.